For a free demo, questions about DB-Harbour,

 - Are there users who have never logged in or who need to be deleted?

-• In contrast to other monitoring tools, DB-Harbor can be used to carry out a more in-depth backup analysis, which can be used to avoid future problems in advance.
-With the help of DB-Harbour, many questions about backup of Oracle databases can be answered quickly, conveniently and permanently:
+• In contrast to monitoring tools, DB-Harbor can be used to carry out a more in-depth backup analysis, which can be used to avoid future problems in advance.
+With the help of DB-Harbour, many questions about the backup of Oracle databases can be answered quickly, conveniently, and permanently:

 - Are there new datafiles or PDBs that have never been backed up?